Connect with us

 Will Gov. Reeves break out his veto stamp on Legislature’s ‘Christmas tree’ bill of pet projects?

-It includes spending on parks, theaters, museums, halls and courthouses, streets, volunteer fire stations, boat ramps and waterfront developments.
+It includes spending on parks, theaters, museums, city halls and courthouses, streets, volunteer fire stations, boat ramps and waterfront developments.
 From Adams County to Zama, nearly every hamlet — and every lawmaker — in Mississippi got a taste of the election-year spending.

 Now the question is, will Gov. Tate Reeves veto some or all of the spending?
 He did last year, albeit selectively, nixing 10 projects worth about $27 million out of a similar $223 million local projects bill.
 This year’s bill even includes a re-try by lawmakers of some of the specific projects he vetoed last year.